 You may think that the worst is behind you once the divorce process starts, but don’t let the temporary relief fool you.
 My intention is not to discourage you, just to remind you to be kind to yourself and take care of your mental health.

-Divorce is a slow and painful process.
+The most crucial divorce advice for women is to remember that divorce is a slow and painful process.
 No matter what happened between you and your partner you have a right to be sad, angry, hurt, disappointed, scared, confused or even happy.
 But remember, it will be an emotional roller coaster.

 If you have children, many people will tell you that you have to keep emotions to yourself and be strong for the kids.
 Don’t listen to them, it is great to be strong, but showing emotions is the way to let your children know it is okay to feel, even if feelings are tearing you inside, the world will not fall apart.
 Just don’t neglect your kids on account of your emotions and everything will be alright.